easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Migrated Author details tab into a new template file content-author-box-tab-details.php that can be overridden in active_theme/easypropertylistings folder which enables easier editing of the details tab contents.
 * New: Filters added for listing admin columns allowing other plugins to hook in correctly to listing dashboard columns and display additional info like Yoast SEO, Post Counter and many other WordPress plugins: epl_post_type_business_admin_columns, epl_post_type_commercial_admin_columns, epl_post_type_commercial_land_admin_columns, epl_post_type_land_admin_columns, epl_post_type_property_admin_columns, epl_post_type_rental_admin_columns, epl_post_type_rural_admin_columns.
 * New: Implemented a filter epl_common_search_template to allow altering of search results template.
 Default is archive-listing.php and can be overridden by creating a search-listing.php or by post type search-{post_type_name}.php.
+* New: Ability to search for primary listing agent when adding a listing, secondary agent already has this functionallity.
 * Tweak: Adjustment to the handling of the primary and secondary listing agents on listings.
 When a primary agent details are entered this will be the listing agent displayed.
 If the primary agent for a listing is not set then the Author will be the primary agent displayed.
 * Tweak: Added option to use a seperate template for search results.
 * Tweak: Corrected building size css class name from land-size to building-size.